Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Queen Anne's Lace

-Queen Anne's Lace is a tough native often seen growing along roadsides.
+Queen Anne's Lace (Daucus carota) is a tough native often seen growing along roadsides.
 It looks lovely in a mixed garden and is often used in flower arrangements.
 Queen Anne's lace can be purchased in a few garden centers or transplanted.
 The plant tolerates drought conditions and poor soils and will spread around the yard.

 Queen Anne's lace is tall, between 3 - 4', with lacy foliage and a beautiful, round, flat series of very tiny florets.
 Similar species do not have the little dark dot in the center of the flower.